United Way awarded nearly $300,000 grant

-“United Way is grateful for the AmeriCorps Seniors funding award and the opportunity to partner with the Scotts Bluff County Volunteer Center to support and provide expanded volunteer service in the Scotts Bluff Area,” Karen Benzel, United Way of Western Nebraska Executive Director, said.
+“United Way is grateful for the AmeriCorps Seniors funding award and the opportunity to partner with the Scotts Bluff County Volunteer Center to support and provide expanded volunteer service in the Scotts Bluff Area,” Karen Benzel, United Way of Western Nebraska executive director, said in a press release.

 “United Way has a longstanding history of supporting our partner agencies and this grant award will allow United Way in partnership with the Scotts Bluff County Volunteer Center to serve the community through direct volunteerism focused on health, education and financial stability.”